Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 There are refrigerator trucks filled with bodies outside our hospitals.
 Many of us have to pass by them when we go into work, knowing that among those bodies are the patients we cared for yesterday and when we leave 12 hours later, some of the patients we cared for today will join them.
 Even harder to handle is the knowledge that among those bodies may be a colleague or friend, fellow nurses who caught COVID-19 while caring for others.
 It is heartbreaking and terrifying because we know that we too could end up in a body bag shelved in a refrigerator truck.

 So, it is no wonder that the sight of people protesting protective measures generates such strong emotions for us—anger, fear, sadness.
-Anger that in choosing to ignore restrictions, or insisting on the right to risk their own health, […]
+Anger that in choosing to ignore restrictions, or insisting on the right to risk their own health, they are […]

 Two Poems by an ED Nurse